pulkitent/sahaj-hotel-automation-assignment/README.md

 9. Tried to write job on every class so as to clear it's use case

-# Getting started

-Go to Startup.java and run the main method (no need to give inputs from console) and check output on console (No specific reason to make this project on Gradle)

 # Things I could have done/improved if given more time :

-1. TDD and wrote unit test case with 100% code coverage
+1. TDD with 100% code coverage

-2. More DRY principle, zero getters & zero setters in any class

-3. 100% immutable state in each class
+2. Code duplication in Controller.java & Corridor.java can be further reduced
+at some extent

+3. Encapsulation of behaviour in Controller.java can be further improved

+3. Startup.java can be improved by refactoring IO into some other class

+4. Level of indentation can be further reduced by extracting out the switch in optimizePowerConsumptionForAllFloors of Controller.java into Motion.java